jussik/Sudoku/README.md

 Sudoku
 ======

-Sudoku solver for Project Euler 96
+Sudoku solver for Project Euler 96.

+At time of writing solves 40/50 problems.